ARM-software/arm-trusted-firmware/docs/getting_started/porting-guide.rst

 The ``target_state`` has a similar meaning as described in the ``pwr_domain_off()`` operation and it encodes the platform coordinated target local power states for the CPU power domain and its parent power domain levels.
-This function must not return back to the caller.
+This function must not return back to the caller (by calling wfi in an infinite loop to ensure some CPUs power down mitigations work properly).

 If this function is not implemented by the platform, PSCI generic implementation invokes ``psci_power_down_wfi()`` for power down.